computerrock/javascript-team-toolbox/docs/javascript/js-style-guide.md

 To avoid these kinds of weird cases, always use the more readable array literal.

 Object constructors don't have the same problems, but follow the same rule for consistency with arrays.
-Plus, {} is more readable.
+Plus, `{}` is more readable.

-Use a new var statement for each declaration
+Use a new statement for each declaration

 Yes:
 ```Javascript